List of causes of death by rate

 The following is a list of the causes of human deaths worldwide for different years arranged by their associated mortality rates.
 Some causes listed include deaths also included in more specific subordinate causes, and some causes are omitted, so the percentages may only sum approximately to 100%.
 The causes listed are relatively immediate medical causes, but the ultimate cause of death might be described differently.
 For example, tobacco smoking often causes lung disease or cancer, and alcohol use disorder can cause liver failure or a motor vehicle accident.
 For statistics on preventable ultimate causes, see preventable causes of death.

 In 2002, there were about 57 million deaths.
 In 2005, according to the World Health Organization (WHO) using the International Classification of Diseases (ICD), about 58 million people died.
 In 2010, according to the Institute for Health Metrics and Evaluation, 52.8 million people died.
 In 2016, the WHO recorded 56.7 million deaths with the leading cause of death as cardiovascular disease causing more than 17 million deaths (about 31% of the total) as shown in the chart to the side.
 In 2021, there were approx. 68 million deaths worldwide, as per WHO report.

 Besides frequency, other measures to compare, consider, and monitor trends of causes of deaths include disability-adjusted life year (DALY) and years of potential life lost (YPLL).

 By frequency

 Age standardized death rate, per 100,000, by cause, in 2017, and percentage change 2007–2017.

 Overview table

-This first table gives a convenient overview of the general categories and broad causes.
+This first table gives an overview of the general categories and broad causes.
 The leading cause is cardiovascular disease at 31.59% of all deaths.